jonstokes/super_queue/README.md

 destroy method.
 Otherwise, SuperQueue generates a random name for it, and you'll end up with these randomly named SQS queues on your AWS account.

+### Use S3
+By default, the maximum message size for an SQS message is 64K.
+If you want to store objects larger than 64K, you should set :use_s3 => true in the options hash.
+This will cause SuperQueue to store your object on S3, than then store a pointer to the object (an s3 key, basically) in SQS.
+So every object that you push will first be dumped, encoded, and then go to S3, and the S3 key will be pushed into the queue.
+When the pointer is popped, SuperQueue will fetch it from S3 using the popped pointer.

+The S3 bucket names will be the same as the SQS queue names, so whatever queue name and namespace combo you pick will determine the S3 and SQS names.

 ### Buffer size
 For responsiveness and other reasons, SuperQueue uses two normal queues